BehaviorTree/BehaviorTree.CPP/docs/tutorial_F_loggers.md

 ## StdCoutLogger

-Simply print the state transition on __std::cout__.
+It simply prints the state transition on __std::cout__.

 ## FileLogger

-Store the state transitions (and their timestamp) in the bynary file called "bt_trace.fbl".
+It stores the state transitions (and their timestamp) in the binary file called "bt_trace.fbl".

-To bisualize the contect of this file, you can use the command line tool __bt_log_cat__.
+To visualize the content of this file, use the command line tool __bt_log_cat__.

 ## MinitraceLogger

-This logger store in a JSON file format the state duration.
+This logger stores the states trnasitions and durations in a JSON file format.

 Its goal is to show the time required by a TreeNode to complete its tick() operation.

-This tracing format can be visualized in __Chrome__ tracer viewer:that you can access typing this in the address bar: __chrome://tracing__.
+This tracing format can be visualized in the __Chrome__ tracer viewer; you can access it typing this in the address bar: __chrome://tracing__.

 For more information, refer to: [MiniTrace (GitHub)](https://github.com/hrydgard/minitrace)

 ## PublisherZMQ

-Publish state transitions in real-time using [ZMQ](http://zeromq.org/).
+It publishes state transitions in real-time using [ZMQ](http://zeromq.org/).

 You can record them using the command line tool __bt_recorder__.